Artemisia Gentileschi: Three years in Venice (1626/27–1630)

-Naples and the English period (1630–1656)
+Naples and the English period (1630–1654)

-In 1630, Artemisia moved to Naples, a city rich with workshops and art lovers, in search of new and more lucrative job opportunities.
-The eighteenth-century biographer Bernardo de' Dominici speculated that Artemisia was already known in Naples before her arrival.
-She may have been invited to Naples by the Duke of Alcalá, Fernando Enriquez Afan de Ribera, who had three of her paintings: a Penitent Magdalene, Christ Blessing the Children, and David with a Harp.
+In 1630, Gentileschi moved to Naples, a city rich with workshops and art lovers, in search of new and more lucrative job opportunities.
+The 18th-century biographer Bernardo de' Dominici speculated that Gentileschi was already known in Naples before her arrival.
+She may have been invited to Naples by the Duke of Alcalá, who had bought three of her paintings in Rome.
 Many other artists, including Caravaggio, Annibale Carracci, and Simon Vouet, had stayed in Naples at some time in their lives.
 At that time, Jusepe de Ribera, Massimo Stanzione, and Domenichino were working there, and later, Giovanni Lanfranco and many other artists went to the city.
+The Neapolitan debut of Gentileschi is represented by the Annunciation in the Capodimonte Museum.
+Painted shortly after her arrival in Naples, The Sleeping Christ Child is one of only three copper works by Gentileschi known to exist, although she made small works on copper throughout her career.

-The Neapolitan debut of Artemisia is represented by the Annunciation in the Capodimonte Museum.
-With the exceptions of a brief trip to London and some other journeys, Artemisia resided in Naples for the remainder of her career.
+With the exceptions of a brief trip to London and some other journeys, Gentileschi resided in Naples for the remainder of her career.

-On Saturday, March 18, 1634, the traveller Bullen Reymes recorded in his diary visiting Artemisia and her daughter, Palmira ('who also paints'), with a group of fellow-Englishmen.
-She had relations with many renowned artists, among them Massimo Stanzione, with whom, Bernardo de' Dominici reports, she started an artistic collaboration based on a real friendship and artistic similarities.
-Artemisia's work influenced Stanzione's use of colours, as seen in his Assumption of the Virgin, c.
+On 18 March 1634, the traveller Bullen Reymes recorded in his diary visiting Gentileschi and her daughter, Palmira ('who also paints'), with a group of fellow-Englishmen.
+She had relations with many renowned artists, among them Stanzione, with whom, Bernardo de' Dominici reports, she started an artistic collaboration based on a real friendship and artistic similarities.
+Gentileschi's work influenced Stanzione's use of colours, as seen in his Assumption of the Virgin, c.
 1630.
 De' Dominici states that "Stanzione learned how to compose an istoria from Domenichino, but learned his coloring from Artemisia".

-In Naples Artemisia started working on paintings in a cathedral for the first time.
+In Naples, Gentileschi started working on paintings in a cathedral for the first time.
 They are dedicated to San Gennaro nell'anfiteatro di Pozzuoli (Saint Januarius in the amphitheater of Pozzuoli) in Pozzuoli.
 During her first Neapolitan period she painted the Birth of Saint John the Baptist now in the Prado in Madrid, and Corisca e il satiro (Corisca and the Satyr), today in a private collection.
-In these paintings, Artemisia again demonstrates her ability to adapt to the novelties of the period and to handle different subjects, instead of the usual Judith, Susanna, Bathsheba, and Penitent Magdalenes, for which she already was known.
-Many of these paintings were collaborations; Bathsheba, for instance, was attributed to Artemisia, Codazzi, and Gargiulo.
+In these paintings, Gentileschi again demonstrates her ability to adapt to the novelties of the period and to handle different subjects, instead of the usual Judith, Susanna, Bathsheba, and Penitent Magdalenes, for which she already was known.
+Many of these paintings were collaborations; Bathsheba, for instance, was attributed to Gentileschi, Codazzi, and Gargiulo.